JoelineAlves/wonderboy_tshirt/README.md

 * As a shopper, I want to view products on a specific category.

-* As a shopper, I want to be able to sort the products depending on their price, category or sub-category.
+* As a shopper, I want to be able to sort the products depending on their price, category.

 * As a shopper, I want to be able to search for products using specific keywords.